ace1ofspades/ConnectREST/README.md

 ConnectREST is a Swift class used for making HTTP requests and handling responses.
 It allows you to make simple HTTP requests and receive the response.

+## Installation

+To use the Connect class in your project, you can add the ConnectREST package as a dependency.
+Follow the steps below to add the package to your project:

+1. Open your project in Xcode.

+2. Go to "File" -> "Swift Packages" -> "Add Package Dependency".

+3. In the "Choose Package Repository" dialog, enter the following URL: https://github.com/ace1ofspades/ConnectREST

+4. Click "Next" and select the version or branch you want to use.

+5. Click "Finish" to add the package to your project.

 ## Usage

 The `Connect` class can be used to make HTTP requests.
 Here is the basic usage of the class: